-- subject to unacceptable workplace behaviour and provides for a procedure for any informal and formal reports of unacceptable behaviour to be investigated; - the Complaints and Appeals Policy and Procedure, which is for customers, including residents, community members, NDIS participants, housing applicants, neighbours of HCA residents and members of the broader community impacted by HCA 's services; and - the Incident Reporting Policy and Procedure, which operate in accordance with the NDIS Act and include the reporting of the death, serious injury, abuse, neglect, assault or sexual misconduct of, or use of a restrictive practice in relation to, a person with disability; - the Health and Safety Policy, which is for all staff to report of workplace incidents, near misses/hits, hazards etc. - Child Safety Framework, which outlines HCA's commitment, reporting and investigative measures for incidents that endanger children; and - any exercise of contractor's or supplier's rights under the terms of their contract.
+- the Acceptable Workplace Behaviour Policy and Procedure, which aims to ensure a working environment in which all staff are treated fairly and equitably and are not subject to unacceptable workplace behaviour and provides for a procedure for any informal and formal reports of unacceptable behaviour to be investigated; - the Complaints and Appeals Policy and Procedure, which is for customers, including residents, community members, NDIS participants, housing applicants, neighbours of HCA residents and members of the broader community impacted by HCA 's services; and - the Incident Reporting Policy and Procedure, which operate in accordance with the NDIS Act and include the reporting of the death, serious injury, abuse, neglect, assault or sexual misconduct of, or use of a restrictive practice in relation to, a person with disability; - the Health and Safety Policy, which is for all staff to report of workplace incidents, near misses/hits, hazards etc. - Child Safety Framework, which outlines HCA's commitment, reporting and investigative measures for incidents that endanger children; and - any exercise of contractor's or supplier's rights under the terms of their contract.